-The South Bay Promise (SBP) is open to first time, full-time college students who enroll at El Camino College.
-The SBP offers up to two years of free enrollment (Note: The SBP does not cover the Summer term).
+The South Bay Promise Grant (SBPG) is open to all first time, full-time college students who enroll at El Camino College.
+The SBPG offers up to two years of free enrollment (Note: The SBPG does not cover the Summer term).

-Students who complete ALL of the eligibility requirements started below by the stated deadline
+Students who complete ALL of the eligibility requirements:

 Step 1: | Apply for admission. |